cshort101/gmsl_driver/README.md

 # gmsl_driver
+Require opencv and ROS installed on PX2.
+Clone all into your ros catkin_ws/src
 After first cmake, need to manually change the directories for driveworks and driveworks lib.
+I used ccmake to do it.
 Require image_transport and cv_bridge in ROS